Ken Sinervo, MD, MSc, FRCSC,ACGE, CEC Medical Director

-Dr. Ken Sinervo, CEC Medical Director and the head of our practice, is known around the world as not only a pioneering expert surgeon (full CV available here) but importantly, also as a humble, compassionate doctor who truly cares for his patients.
-Indeed, he is a winner of multiple honors, including the "Top 10 Doctors," "Most Compassionate Physician," "Patient's Choice," "Best in Atlanta" and countless other awards.
-One former patiently recently weighed in on her case with Dr. Sinervo:
+Dr. Ken Sinervo, the CEC’s Medical Director, is known around the world not only as a pioneering expert surgeon (full CV here) but importantly, as a humble, compassionate doctor who truly cares for all his patients.
+Indeed, he is a winner of countless awards, including being named to IAOBGYN’s list of “Top Obstetricians & Gynecologists from around the World” and receiving “Top Doctor,” "Top 10 Doctors," "Most Compassionate Physician," "Patient's Choice," "Best in Atlanta" and countless other honors.
+Dr. Sinervo maintains that the greatest reward of his work is to be able to make a positive impact on the quality of life for all the individuals he treats.
+He considers himself extremely fortunate for the opportunity to serve his patients through a combination of surgery, continuous care and compassion for their physical, emotional and spiritual needs.
+A former patient recently weighed in on her case with Dr. Sinervo:

-"While driving home from dinner yesterday, my husband and I were reminiscing about how much my life has changed since having surgery with Dr Sinervo seven years ago back in 2005.
+"While driving home from dinner yesterday, my husband and I were reminiscing about how much my life has changed since having surgery with Dr. Sinervo seven years ago.
 That surgery was my 14th and FINAL surgery I would need to close the painful chapter of endometriosis forever.
 This man gave me my life back and I am eternally grateful for his dedication to his profession.
 Three years ago, I decided to return to college at the age of 44 and get a degree to work in the healthcare sector.
 I am proud to say I will be starting my new career as a respiratory therapist on Monday.
-I want Dr Sinervo to know that this new career path would not be possible--and never considered--if not for the complete turn around I experienced after having surgery with him.
+I want Dr. Sinervo to know that this new career path would not be possible--and never considered--if not for the complete turn around I experienced after having surgery with him.
 God is good and I am forever grateful!"